11 Top-Rated Attractions & Things to Do in Park City, UT

 Some of the highlights along this route are Sundance Resort, owned by Robert Redford, and Timpanogos Cave National Park, featuring fascinating underground caverns.

-9. Mountain Biking
+9. Ride the Mountain Biking Trails

 Over the past number of years, Park City has become a hot spot for mountain biking.
 Over 450 well-maintained trails lead through spectacular scenery in the high alpine.
 Choices range from family cruisers across mountain meadows to heart-pounding climbs up to panoramic viewpoints.